The Development of FinTech Products and Services

 Recent and Significant Data Privacy Breaches

-There have been no recent and significant data privacy breaches involving FinTech companies in 2017.
+There have been no recent significant data privacy breaches or other cybersecurity attacks involving FinTech companies.

 Companies Utilising Public Key Infrastructures or Other Encryption Systems